ludmilagd/SQL-Project/README.md

-SQL Challenge
+### SQL Project

+## Objective:
-Objective: Research projects of Pewlett Hackard  from 1980 to 2000 and analyze data to answer questions below.
+Research projects of Pewlett Hackard  from 1980 to 2000 and analyze data.

 Data modeling diagram with the relationship between the tables in the database